Streamlined Filing Procedures Explained: How U.S. Expats Catch Up Penalty-Free

 Example 2: Corporate Expat in High-Tax Country

 James worked for a multinational company in Germany for the last five years.
 He earned $180,000 annually and paid substantial German income taxes (approximately $60,000 per year).
-He filed German taxes but never realized he needed to file U.S. returns.
+He filed German taxes but never realized he had U.S. tax obligations and needed to file U.S. returns.

 After filing through streamlined procedures, James: